TimeIncOSS/advanced-rss-widget/README.md

 * Raise an issue on GitHub.
 * Send us a Pull Request with your bug fixes and/or new features.
 * Provide feedback and suggestions on enhancements.
+* Submit plugin translations

 ## Credits

-This plugin was written by the development team at [Time Inc. UK Ltd.](http://www.timeincuk.com/) and maintained by [@spacedmonkey](https://github.com/spacedmonkey/).
+This plugin was written by the development team at [Time Inc. (UK) Ltd](http://www.timeincuk.com/) and maintained by [Jonathan Harris](https://github.com/spacedmonkey/).